 - Frequently catching colds – Improved

 - Cravings for salty foods – Completely Alleviated

 - Allergies – Gradual improvement.

-This may sound trivial to some, but near the end of the coaching he went away on Vacation with his family and was dreading it as it might be like all the previous vacations, enduring the physical pain and discomfort.
+This may sound trivial to some, but near the end of the coaching he went away on Vacation with his family and was dreading it as it might be like all the previous two decades of vacations: Enduring the physical pain and discomfort.
 But this time it was different.
 Robert came back and I asked him how it went and he simply told me that this time, it actually felt like a Vacation and I could tell how much that meant to him and his family.